C Container Collection (CCC)

 Parameters

-[in]hthe pointer to the flat hash map.
+[in]mapthe pointer to the flat hash map.

-[out]key_val_type_outputthe complete key and value type to be inserted.
+[out]type_outputthe complete key and value type to be inserted.

 Returns

 an entry.
 If Vacant, no prior element with key existed and entry may be unwrapped to view the new insertion in the table.
-If Occupied the old value is written to key_val_type_output and may be unwrapped to view.
+If Occupied the old value is written to type_output and may be unwrapped to view.
 If more space is needed but allocation fails or has been forbidden, an insert error is set.

 Note that this function may write to the struct containing the second parameter and wraps it in an entry to provide information about the old value.

-◆ ccc_fhm_try_insert()
+◆ CCC_flat_hash_map_try_insert()

-void * key_val_type
+void const * type

 )